SNAP Benefits in Texas: How to Apply and Qualify

 In-Person Application

-If you prefer one-on-one assistance, you can apply at a local Health and Human Services (HHS) office.
-Staff are available to help you complete the application and answer your questions.
+For face-to-face help, you can apply at a local Health and Human Services Commission (HHSC) office.
+Staff can guide you through the paperwork and answer any questions you may have on the spot.

 How to Contact EBT Customer Service in Texas

-• They can answer questions about your SNAP case and assist with the YourTexasBenefits.com website.
+They can assist with your SNAP case and any issues on the YourTexasBenefits.com website.

 See Texas EBT Customer Service Contacts